Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 The sound system consists of a car stereo system driving

-An additional interface allows an iPod to be connected
+An USB interface allows the iPod to be connected

 to the system.
-The 30 GB MP3-files are the main
+The 40+ GB MP3-files are our main

 music source out bush.